othiym23/shimmer/README.md

 you started.
 Won't unwrap if somebody else has monkeypatched the function after you (but will log in that case).
 Won't throw if you try to double-unwrap a function (but will log).

+#### shimmer.massUnwrap(nodules, names)

+Just like `unwrap`, with the addition that you can unwrap multiple methods on multiple modules.
+Note that this function expects the list of functions to be unwrapped on all of the modules to be the same.